-Recent research from ARE Professor Blake Brown explains the positive effects a trade deal would have on the U.S. beef industry.
+Recent research from ARE Professor Blake Brown explains the positive effects of a trade deal on the U.S. beef industry.
 He also identifies the challenges posed by reaching such a trade agreement.

 A trade agreement between Japan and the United States would significantly benefit U.S. beef exports to Japan if the agreement reduces the tariffs on U.S. beef imported by Japan.
 A reduction in the 38.5 percent ad valorem tariff imposed by Japan on U.S. beef would make it more competitive with Australian beef.
 Japanese imports of Australian beef enjoyed a lower tariff rate than U.S. beef due to a Japan-Australian bilateral agreement.
 But Australia receives an even lower rate under the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 The lower tariff rate of 9 percent that Australia will eventually receive under the CPTPP places U.S. beef at a competitive disadvantage and will lead to a decline in U.S. beef exports to Japan.